chiara-rizzi/first-steps-analysis/README.md

 #### Monte Carlo weight

-This event weight is related to how the events are generated (specifically, it's realted to the sampling of the matrix element function).
+This event weight is related to how the events are generated (specifically, it's related to the sampling of the matrix element function).
 To obtain meaningful distributions, you need to weight the events by the MC weight.
 Depending on which generator has been used for each sample, it is possible that this weight takes the value of 1 for all the events in the sample (i.e. the events have been generated un-weighted).
 In this case, the value stored in the ntuples would be 1, so it is still safe